 All three traditional public high schools in Dearborn are planning special events before Memorial Day to remember fallen soldiers from their schools.

-Dearborn High School is holding its ceremony on Tuesday, May 24 starting at 9 a.m. in the school auditorium.
-The event will honor Dearborn High graduates and others who lost their lives in the service of our country.
-The ceremony will specifically highlight the life of James Huard, who has a monument named after him on the school grounds.
+Dearborn High School is holding its ceremony on Tuesday, May 23 starting at 9 a.m. in the school auditorium.
+The event will include remarks from Douglas Radcliffe, a former U.S. Marine who now teaches at Dearborn High.
+Students will also honor Dearborn High graduates and others who lost their lives in the service of our country, including James Huard who died in Vietnam and has a memorial on the school grounds.

 Fordson High School will hold its Memorial Day Ceremony on Wednesday, May 24, also at 9 a.m. in the school auditorium.

 Edsel Ford High School’s annual Memorial Day Rose Ceremony will take place Thursday, May 25th at 7:50 a.m.
 Featured speakers will include Mayor Abdullah Hammoud, Superintendent Glenn Maleyko, Principal Rima Hassan, and author Lisa Lark.
 The event will also include music from the Edsel Ford Chamber Choir conducted by Geoffrey Kelm and will welcome distinguished guests from the Dearborn Allied War Veterans Council.